satya164/react-navigation-native-modal/README.md

 navigation.navigate('Profile');
 ```

+The first screen in the stack is always rendered as a normal screen and not as a modal.
+But any subsequent screens will be rendered as modals.

 ### Options

 All of the [props available on `Modal` component](https://reactnative.dev/docs/modal#props) can be specified in [options](https://reactnavigation.org/docs/screen-options) to configure the screens in the navigator, except `visible`, `onDismiss`, `onOrientationChange`, `onRequestClose` and `onShow`.